Principles of Finance

 Do all the problems.
 Include calculations and/or explanations in your answers wherever appropriate.
 More credit will be given for correct reasoning than for correct arithmetic.

-1. Alpha Co. is investigating two mutually exclusive projects A and B with common cost of capital k = 6%.
+1. Alpha Co. is investigating project A with cost of capital k = 6%.

 2. Beta Co. is looking at Project C with cost of capital k = 7%.

 IRR = 10% but this is a borrowing project with NPV = -$201

 Sketch C’s NPV profile.
 Is it acceptable?
 Explain in both NPV and IRR terms.